 How to plan a family vacation in Fort Myers, Florida

-Is Fort Myers family friendly?
+Is Fort Myers family-friendly?

 Yes!
 Like all cities that one visits, some areas are better than others.
 For instance, for a family-friendly vacation, I recommend the south end of Fort Myers Beach because of the laid-back vibe and lack of parties.
-The north end of the island tends to get more of the nightlife crowd because of its proximity to dining and nightclubs.
+The northern end of the island tends to get more of the nightlife crowd because of its proximity to dining and nightclubs.

 Sanibel Island is very close to Fort Myers and also offers a place for a quiet, family vacation.